oob-dock/oob-documentation/eng/deploy/oob-consent/readme.md

 Enables or disables RP registration in fido server during DCR.
 It should be enabled **ONLY** if No Redirect Journey is enabled.

 Example: `1`

+### feature/cpfCnpjSearchKey/enabled
+Enable or disable the creation of CPF and CNPJ search keys at the time a consent is created.

+Ex: `1`